MEDA Convention 2019

-We’ve lined-up some interesting keynote speakers for you, each with their own unique story of personal faith and professional impact.
+MEDA Convention 2019 is packed with fun-filled activities, insightful seminars, and plenary sessions.
+We’ve gathered some amazing keynote speakers for you, each with their own unique story of personal faith and professional impact.

 Tim Dearborn has spent his career advising business and church leaders on the topic of vocation, strategy, and business as a full-time Christian calling.
 While his career has been diverse and varied, the common thread is his conviction that – whether it is through the church, through families and neighbors, through NGOs and social service organizations, or in the workplace – all people are called to full-time Christian service and have vital roles in participating in the coming of God’s kingdom.